PavanRangani/docs/docs/prd/tasks/tasks.md

 ## View task (One time or Recurring)

 - Shows the details of the task
-- Shows “Created by” & “Updated by” at the last of the dialog.
+- Shows `Created by` & `Updated by` at the last of the dialog.
-- View of the Recurring task trigger
+- View of the Recurring task trigger //TODO mockup
-- View of the Recurring task instance
+- View of the Recurring task instance //TODO mockup

+//TODO

+- Status completed hoy tyre
+  - Reopen action avshe...baki ni action nae ave
+- In progress and blocked status color wala set thase
+- Roles ni click pr su thase
+- Due date overdue che ane task done n hoy tyre date red color ma avshe.